k2view-academy/K2View-Academy/articles/39_fabric_catalog/05_catalog_app.md

 **Dataset Context Menu**

-Clicking on any Dataset node opens its context menu which includes only the following actions:
+Clicking on any Dataset node opens its context menu which includes the following actions:

 * **Expand** <img src="images/expand.png" style="zoom:80%;" />the Dataset fields: